Blog Layout

 Jessica Landingham

 Every rental applicant in California has a right to fair treatment and no discrimination in housing.
-The Federal Fair Housing laws were enacted by Congress with the goal of stamping out all forms of discrimination.
-Besides landlords, the state Fair Housing Laws also applies to other players in the industry, including lenders and home buyers.
+The Federal Housing laws were enacted by Congress with the goal of stamping out all forms of discrimination.
+Besides landlords, the state Fair Housing Laws also applies to other players in the industry, including mortgage lenders, real estate agents, and home buyers.

 As a California landlord, it’s best to familiarize yourself with the Federal Fair Housing Act in order to avoid any unintentional complications that may befall real estate brokers.
 Peak Residential has created the following guide to help!